aditya109/git-osp-for-beginners/README.md

 - [@bhaskarsantoshk](https://github.com/bhaskarsantoshk)
 - [@xloli20](https://github.com/xloli20)

-A GitHub Repository to encourage and involve beginners in Open Source Contributions<br></br>
+A GitHub Repository to encourage and involve beginners in Open Source Contributions

 Steps to follow: